-Good hook of a title right?
-Here’s why I say that, LAPS (Local Admin Password Solution) has been around for several years, and I’d be willing to bet, a lot of orgs haven’t implemented it yet (total guess here, no actual data, other than my twitter survey shown below).
-Good news, many have, as I had at a previous employer.
-It’s simple to setup, and greatly reduces a previously easily exploitable attach vector.
-LAPS … mitigates the risk of lateral escalation that results when customers use the same administrative local account and password combination on their computers . -Microsoft
+Microsoft LAPS (Local Admin Password Solution) has been around for several years, and we know many organizations haven’t implemented it yet.
+The good news is that many have.
+Thankfully, it’s simple to setup and greatly reduces a previously exploitable attack vector.
+LAPS … mitigates the risk of lateral escalation that results when customers use the same administrative local account and password combination on their computers . – Microsoft

-So there you have it, you have it setup, if not, see previous post, now you move on with your operational duties and focus on what fire your manager throws at you today.
+If you are one of those who have yet to set up LAPS, see our Overview of Microsoft LAPS post.
+The post guides you through the setup process.
+For the rest, many have moved on with operational duties and firefighting the issues your manager throws at you today.
 Why is that?
 Who seriously did client health for LAPS once it was setup?
-Who confirmed it was working on all end points?
-I certainly didn’t, I had “bigger fish to fry”.
-But as with any implementation, you need to check up on it from time to time.
-This shouldn’t be a surprise, you do this with the ConfigMgr Client, you monitor Client health, perhaps even implemented auto remediation scripts.
+Who confirmed it was working on all endpoints?
+As with any implementation, you need to check up on it from time to time.
+This shouldn’t be a surprise, as you do this with the ConfigMgr Client, you monitor Client health, and perhaps even implemented auto remediation scripts.
 You probably monitor your AV / Anti-Malware system, IDS, Disk Encryption, etc. So why not LAPS?

-So the team at Recast Software created a nifty dashboard for you to monitor your LAPS “health”.
+The team at Recast Software created a nifty dashboard for you to monitor your LAPS health.
 This is included in the Enterprise version of the Right Click Tools.
-Here is an image from their Documentation, has a bit more date than my little lab:
+Here is an image from their Documentation, showcasing the additional data unearthed by this feature:

-Why I like this is because I’m already in the CM Console every day, to have a dashboard for LAPS, to keep it visible and at the front of our minds, I find this highly useful.
-It only takes a few seconds, pull it up, check my stats, and move on.
-If I find an anomaly, I can start looking into it.
+Most of us are in the ConfigMgr Console every day.
+Having this LAPS dashboard keeps it visible and at the front of our minds, which is highly useful.
+It only takes a few seconds to pull it up, check the stats, and move on.
+If an anomaly exists, the team can start looking into it.

-What else do I like?
-Glad you asked, I like that I can look up the passwords here.
-No need to make a special package for my Service Desk Techs to be able to lookup passwords, they already have the CM Console, now I just grant them permissions to this feature and they now have a powerful tool for when they need to look up these passwords for their support needs.
+Teams can also look up the passwords here.
+No need to make a special package for Service Desk Techs to be able to lookup passwords.
+Most Service Desk Techs already have the ConfigMgr Console, so now you can grant them permissions to this feature and they have a powerful tool to look up these passwords for their support needs.

-Is that all?
-Nope, I like that I can export this list to CSV file, and provide it to the Security Team / Audit Folks, who want to confirm compliance.
+Additionally, you can export the LAPS dashboard results to a CSV file.
+This makes it easy to provide to the Security Team / Audit Folks, who want to confirm compliance.

-I’m going to go over that, building off of my last post where I setup LAPS and created AD Groups with different permissions for LAPS.
+We’ll go over that, building off of the last post where we setup LAPS and created AD Groups with different permissions for LAPS.
 Assumptions before continuing: You have Specific AD Groups you want to grant permissions to.

-First, in my Lab, I have my Service Desk Tier 1 -3 Support positions have different access to the CM Console.
-I want all of them to have the ability to see the Dashboards and pull up the passwords.
+First, in the Lab, we have Service Desk Tier 1 -3 Support positions that have different access to the ConfigMgr Console.
+We want all of them to have the ability to see the Dashboards and pull up the passwords.

-Before I add any permissions, this is what the Dashboard would look like without the proper permissions: (Using Service Desk Tier 1 User)
+Before adding any permissions, this is what the Dashboard would look like without the proper permissions: (Using Service Desk Tier 1 User)

-So now we know what it looks like when you don’t have rights, lets add some permissions.
-In Recast Management Server, I’ve created a ReLAPS role with just permissions for the ReLAPS console.
+Lets add some permissions.
+In Recast Management Server, we’ve created a ReLAPS role with just permissions for the ReLAPS console.

 Testing with 3 “Rights” from the options.. getting close…